splunk/public-o11y-docs/gdi/get-data-in/application/python/instrumentation/python-manual-instrumentation.rst

 Start tracing using code
 ===============================

-If you're unable to use the ``splunk-py-trace`` command to launch the application, you can instead import and configure ``start_tracing`` by adding the following to your application code:
+If you can't use the ``splunk-py-trace`` command to launch the application, you can instead import and configure ``start_tracing`` by adding the following snippet to your application code:

    .. code:: python